jan3er/gpiosampler/README.md

 gpiosampler
 ===========

-quick hack to turn my pi into an gpio-controlled audio-sampler
+quick hack to turn my pi into a gpio-controlled audio-sampler